tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Certificates and Authentication

 Implementations are responsible for verifying the integrity of certificates and should generally support certificate revocation messages.
-Certificates should always be verified to ensure proper signing by a trusted Certificate Authority (CA).
+Absent a specific indication from an application profile, Certificates should always be verified to ensure proper signing by a trusted Certificate Authority (CA).
 The selection and addition of trust anchors should be done very carefully.
 Users should be able to view information about the certificate and trust anchor.